int sqlite3_busy_handler(sqlite3*, int(*)(void*,int), void*);

 The SQLITE_BUSY error is converted to SQLITE_IOERR_BLOCKED when SQLite is in the middle of a large transaction where all the changes will not fit into the in-memory cache.
 SQLite will already hold a RESERVED lock on the database file, but it needs to promote this lock to EXCLUSIVE so that it can spill cache pages into the database file without harm to concurrent readers.
 If it is unable to promote the lock, then the in-memory cache will be left in an inconsistent state and so the error code is promoted from the relatively benign SQLITE_BUSY to the more severe SQLITE_IOERR_BLOCKED.
 This error code promotion forces an automatic rollback of the changes.
 See the CorruptionFollowingBusyError wiki page for a discussion of why this is important.

 There can only be a single busy handler defined for each database connection.
 Setting a new busy handler clears any previously set handler.
-Note that calling sqlite3_busy_timeout() will also set or clear the busy handler.
+Note that calling sqlite3_busy_timeout() or evaluating PRAGMA busy_timeout=N will change the busy handler and thus clear any previously set busy handler.

 The busy callback should not take any actions which modify the database connection that invoked the busy handler.
+In other words, the busy handler is not reentrant.
 Any such actions result in undefined behavior.

 A busy handler must not close the database connection or prepared statement that invoked the busy handler.